ZarahS/Semantic-Similarity/README.md

 Natural Language Processing (NLP) is a field of computer science and artificial intelligence pertaining to the interactions between computers and human (natural) languages.
 NLP technologies aim to help computers process, understand, and generate human language.

-SpaCy is a library for NLP in Python, providing pre-trained models and functionalities for tasks such as tokenization, part-of-speech tagging, named entity recognition, and dependency parsing.
-It uses NLP techniques to process human language, making it an NLP library.
+SpaCy is an NLP library in Python, providing pre-trained models and functionalities for tasks such as tokenization, speech tagging, named entity recognition, and dependency parsing.
+It uses NLP techniques to process human language.
 To use spaCy, you must first install it and its English language model.

 ## Install